Mainabryan/System-crisis-prediction-ML/README.md

-# 🧠 Predicting Systemic Crises in African Countries (1860–2014)
+# Predicting Systemic Financial Crises in African Countries (1860–2014)

-## 📌 Project Overview
+## Project Overview

-This machine learning project uses historical economic data from 13 African countries to predict whether a **systemic financial crisis** will occur.
-The aim is to build a classification model that learns patterns from indicators like **inflation rates** and predicts the likelihood of a crisis.
+This project applies machine learning techniques to analyze historical economic data from 13 African countries.
+The goal is to build a predictive model that identifies the likelihood of a systemic financial crisis based on key indicators such as inflation rates and crisis history.

----
+This work demonstrates practical skills in data cleaning, feature engineering, model selection, and evaluation—applying machine learning in a real-world policy and economic setting.

-## 🌍 Dataset Description
+## Dataset Description

-- **Source:** Kaggle (Image preview: [link](https://i.imgur.com/3XzFz3x.jpg))
+The dataset includes records from 1860 to 2014, covering:
+- Crisis types: Systemic, Banking, Inflation, and Debt crises
+- Economic indicators: Annual inflation rates and more
-- **Countries:** Algeria, Angola, Egypt, Kenya, Nigeria, South Africa, Zimbabwe, etc.
+- Countries: Algeria, Angola, Egypt, Kenya, Nigeria, South Africa, Zimbabwe, and others
-- **Years Covered:** 1860 – 2014
-- **Main Crises Tracked:**
-  - Systemic Crisis (Target variable)
-  - Banking Crisis
-  - Debt Crisis
-  - Inflation Crisis
-- **Other Variables:** Annual inflation rate, year, country, etc.

----
+The target variable is whether or not a **systemic crisis** occurred in a given country-year.

-## 🎯 Objective
+## Key Steps

-> **Predict whether a country will experience a systemic crisis** based on economic indicators.

-This is a **binary classification** task (Yes = 1, No = 0).

----

-## ✅ Workflow Summary

-1. **Data Loading & Exploration**
+1. **Data Exploration**
-   - Display data shape, types, null values
+   - Reviewed structure, data types, and missing values
-   - Generate profiling report
+   - Generated data profiling report for quick insights

 2. **Data Cleaning**
-   - Handle missing values
+   - Handled missing values and duplicates
-   - Remove duplicates
-   - Encode categorical features
+   - Encoded categorical variables
-   - Handle outliers
+   - Addressed outliers

 3. **Feature Selection**
+   - Identified relevant predictors (e.g., inflation, country, year)
-   - Define target: `systemic_crisis`
+   - Defined `systemic_crisis` as the target variable
-   - Select meaningful features (like inflation rate, year)

-4. **Data Splitting**
+4. **Model Training**
-   - Train/Test split (e.g., 80/20)

-5. **Modeling**
-   - Train ML models (Logistic Regression, Random Forest, etc.)
-   - Use best model based on evaluation
+   - Split data into training and test sets
+   - Applied and evaluated classification models (e.g., logistic regression, random forest)

-6. **Evaluation**
+5. **Evaluation**
-   - Accuracy, Precision, Recall, F1-score
+   - Measured accuracy, precision, recall, and F1-score
-   - Confusion matrix

----
+   - Interpreted results and identified ways to improve

-## 📈 Expected Outcome
+## Outcome

-- A trained classification model that can **predict the emergence of a systemic crisis**.
-- Insights on how economic indicators relate to financial collapses.

----
+The final model provides an early warning signal for financial instability, based on past trends and economic signals.
+This has potential value in government planning, financial sector policy, and academic research.

-## 🧠 Future Improvements
+## Future Improvements

-- Try other ML algorithms (XGBoost, SVM)
-- Add feature scaling or engineering
-- Use time-based cross-validation for historical data

----

-## 🤝 Team Discussion

-The results can be improved by:
-- Hyperparameter tuning
-- Adding more country-specific financial features
+- Incorporate additional macroeconomic features
-- Handling class imbalance if present

----

-## 👨‍💻 Author

-**Bryan Waweru**
-Data Science & ML Enthusiast | Kenya
+- Explore time-series approaches
+- Tune hyperparameters and test more advanced models